laurentmuller/jshint-eclipse/README.md

 The code is published under the terms of the [Eclipse Public License, version 1.0](http://www.eclipse.org/legal/epl-v10.html).

-Includes code from [jshint](https://github.com/jshint/jshint/), which is published under the terms of the MIT license with the addition "The Software shall be used for Good, not Evil."
+Includes code from [jshint](https://github.com/jshint/jshint/), which is published under the terms of the  [MIT Expat license](https://www.gnu.org/licenses/license-list.html#Expat).